EricZimmerman/evtx/evtx/Maps/!!!!README.txt

 Map files are used to convert the EventData (the unique part of an event) to a more standardized format.
 Map files are specific to a certain type of event log, such as Security, Application, etc.

-Because different event logs may reuse event IDs, maps need to be specific to a certain kind of log.
+Because different event logs may reuse Event IDs, maps need to be specific to a certain kind of log.
 This specificity is done by using a unique identifier for a given event log, the Channel.
 We will see more about this in a moment.

-Once you know what event log and event ID you want to make a map for, the first thing to do is dump the log's records to XML, using EvtxECmd.exe as follows:
+Once you know what event log and Event ID you want to make a map for, the first thing to do is dump the log's records to XML, using EvtxECmd.exe as follows:

 EvtxECmd.exe -f <your eventlog> --xml c:\temp\xml

-When the command finishes, open the generated xml file in c:\temp\ and find your event ID of interest.
-Let's say its from the Security log and its event ID 4624, It might look like this:
+When the command finishes, open the generated xml file in c:\temp\ and find your Event ID of interest.
+Let's say its from the Security log and its Event ID 4624, It might look like this:

 <Event>
   <System>